 One way, I’ve tried to show, is how ‘pedo hunting’ and persecution helps CSA abusers themselves become ghosts, people we don’t see because we won’t look at them.
 It’s like bemoaning the dearth of manufacturing and agricultural jobs in the U.S. and choosing to blame workers who’ve immigrated and not the policies of the actual people in power.

 But I think the larger way persecution worsens CSA is how it sanctions shame—public shaming and lifelong stigmas—as a reasonable and just response to sexual deviance.
 This hurts all of us, but it hurts the deviant worse because shame has this magical ability to charge a desire with compulsivity and even a kind of rebellious streak.
 Knowing I ‘wasn’t allowed’ to do something, or that ‘only bad people’ did something—cruising men’s rooms, say—led me to not be able to resist it.
 Indeed, I saw any resistance as endorsing all the public shame I imagined.
-Fuck the haters, I’d say, and then give myself another 10 minutes to see if anyone with wandering eyes would come join me.
+Fuck the haters, I’d say, and then give myself another 10 minutes at the urinals to see if anyone else with wandering eyes would come in.

 Persecution brings to light far less than we might think; shame makes us push what’s already hidden to darker corners of the closet.
 Talking openly about what I was doing, without judgement, is how a lot of compulsive behaviors became, to me, curiosities.
 They became misfires that were usually about something other than sexual desire.